btakita/rr/README.md

 ### Spies

-Adding a DoubleInjection to an Object + Method (done by stub, mock, or dont_allow) causes RR to record any method invocations to the Object + method.
+Adding a DoubleInjection to an object + method (done by #stub, #mock, or
+\#dont_allow) causes RR to record any method invocations to the object + method.
 Assertions can then be made on the recorded method calls.

 #### Test::Unit